 Of all the various assault offenses that are outlined in the Connecticut penal code, assault in the first-degree is the most serious.
 The severity of the crime is determined by the degree of injury suffered, the means and method of physical force, and the state of mind of the party causing the injury.

-Penalties for Assault Convictions
+Penalties for First-Degree Assault Convictions

 All assault arrests are immediately transferred to Bridgeport Superior Court, located at 172 Golden Hill Street because Fairfield Connecticut does not have a criminal courthouse of its own).